charleennewland/blog/maturity_model.md

 The benefits of an Operational Excellence Maturity Model according to [2] are:

-- Continuous Improvement - promotes a culture of continuous improvement throughout the organization.
+- *Continuous Improvement* - promotes a culture of continuous improvement throughout the organization;
-- Strategic Harmony - aligns operational strategies with company objectives for a unified strategy.
+- *Strategic Harmony* - aligns operational strategies with company objectives for a unified strategy;
-- Optimized Resource Utilization - assists in efficient resource utilization, leading to cost savings and increased production.
+- *Optimized Resource Utilization* - assists in efficient resource utilization, leading to cost savings and increased production;
-- Effective Risk Management and Compliance - helps in identifying and managing risks, ensuring compliance, resilience, and adherence to standards.
+- *Effective Risk Management and Compliance* - helps in identifying and managing risks, ensuring compliance, resilience, and adherence to standards;
-- Informed Decision-Making - promotes data-driven decisions essential for long-term success.
+- *Informed Decision-Making* - promotes data-driven decisions essential for long-term success.

 #### What essentials are required for a top-notch Operational Excellence Maturity Model?